JuliaSymbolics/Metatheory.jl/docs/src/egraphs.md

 An *EGraph Analysis* is an efficient and automated way of analyzing all the possible terms contained in an e-graph.
 Metatheory.jl provides a toolkit to ease and automate the process of EGraph Analysis.

 An *EGraph Analysis* defines a domain of values and associates a value from the domain to each [EClass](@ref) in the graph.
 Theoretically, the domain should form a [join semilattice](https://en.wikipedia.org/wiki/Semilattice).
 Rewrites can cooperate with e-class analyses by depending on analysis facts and adding equivalences that in turn establish additional facts.

-In Metatheory.jl, EGraph Analyses are identified by a unique name of type `Symbol`.
+In Metatheory.jl, **EGraph Analyses are uniquely identified** by either

+* An unique name of type `Symbol`.
-An [`EGraph`](@ref) can only contain one analysis per type.
+* A function object `f`, used for cost function analysis.
+This will use built-in definitions of `make` and `join`.

-The following functions define an interface for analyses based on multiple dispatch on `Val{analysis_name}` types:
+If you are specifying a custom analysis by its `Symbol` name, the following functions define an interface for analyses based on multiple dispatch on `Val{analysis_name::Symbol}`:
-* [islazy](@ref) should return true if the analysis should NOT be computed on-the-fly during egraphs operation, only when required.
+* [islazy(an)](@ref) should return true if the analysis name `an` should NOT be computed on-the-fly during egraphs operation, but only when inspected.
-* [make](@ref) should take an ENode and return a value from the analysis domain.
+* [make(an, egraph, n)](@ref) should take an ENode `n` and return a value from the analysis domain.
-* [join](@ref) should return the semilattice join of two values in the analysis domain (e.g. *given two analyses value from ENodes in the same EClass, which one should I choose?*)
+* [join(an, x,y)](@ref) should return the semilattice join of `x` and `y` in the analysis domain (e.g. *given two analyses value from ENodes in the same EClass, which one should I choose?*).
+If `an` is a `Function`, it is treated as a cost function analysis, it is automatically defined to be the minimum analysis value between `x` and `y`.
+Typically, the domain value of cost functions are real numbers, but if you really do want to have your own cost type, make sure that `Base.isless` is defined.
-* [modify!](@ref) Can be optionally implemented.
-Can be used modify an EClass on-the-fly given its analysis value.
+* [modify!(an, egraph, eclassid)](@ref) Can be optionally implemented.
+This can be used modify an EClass `egraph[eclassid]` on-the-fly during an e-graph saturation iteration, given its analysis value.

 ### Defining a custom analysis